Kobby6-lang/Dino-Game/README.md

     }
 ,,,

-In the New Game void reenable the player which we will be shown below.
+In the New Game void renable the player which we will be shown below.

 We also need to clean up all the obstacles in the array.
 We find this using the find objects code.